 Last updated on March 13, 2020 - as always, it's best to double check with your state for any recent changes to election rules in your state: Illinois Election Website

 You can also register in person (and vote) at your local elections office during the "grace period."
 The grace period starts 27 days before Election Day and ends on Election Day.
-Grace Period Voting but this does NOT take place at your regular polling place.
-Grace Period Voting almost always happens at your Local Election Official's office.
-Contact your Local Election Official for more information.
+Grace Period Voting does NOT take place at your regular polling place.
+Grace Period Voting almost always happens at your Local Election Office.
+Contact your Local Election Office for more information.

 If you're not voting for the first time in Illinois, you don't need to provide ID to vote by in person.

 If you registered to vote by mail, are voting for the first time, and didn't provide your driver's license number, state ID number, last 4 digits of your Social Security number, a copy of a current and valid photo ID, a utility bill, bank statement, paycheck, government check, or other government documentation that shows your name and address, or a student ID and mail postmarked to you at your residence, you'll need to provide one of these when you vote in person during early voting or on Election Day.